KhronosGroup/Vulkan-Loader/docs/LoaderDebugging.md

 ### Disable Layers

+**NOTE:** This functionality is only available with Loaders built with version 1.3.yyyy of the Vulkan headers and later.

 Sometimes, implicit layers can cause issues with an application.
 Because of this, the next step is to try to disable one or more of the listed implicit layers.